MV Dubai Moon

 MV Dubai Moon was a cargo ship which sank on (or soon after) May 21, 2010 due to strong waves caused by a tropical storm.
 The ship was carrying vehicles in the Gulf of Aden when she was struck by Cyclone Bandu, which pushed it off the track.
 The ship sent a distress call which was picked by Royal Navy frigate HMS Chatham.
 23 crew members were rescued by the Westland Lynx helicopter from Chatham before Dubai Moon sank.

+Dubai Moon accidentally became a Ghost ship in 2023.